dmd-program/dmd-300-sp17/design-process-and-methods.md

 # Design process and methods

 There is a huge array of design thinking methods, design sprint frameworks, and other ideas about the design process available for you to draw from.
-See the following curated lists to jump in:
+It may seem overwhelming at first, but make note and gather only what seems useful for your own work.
+Spend some time looking through the following curated lists to get an idea of what's out there:

 ## Web resources